cloudinary-training/podcasts/BLOG.md

 ## Web Page Uses Fancybox

-The cloudinary.com website using a jQuery library, [Fancybox](http://fancybox.net/) that provides [lightbox](<https://en.wikipedia.org/wiki/Lightbox_(JavaScript)>) functionality.
+The cloudinary.com website uses a jQuery library, [Fancybox](http://fancybox.net/) that provides [lightbox](<https://en.wikipedia.org/wiki/Lightbox_(JavaScript)>) functionality.

 The frontend developer, Sean Massa, who worked on this characterized the requirements and solution breakdown like this:

 “The challenge for this project was to build a single modal and video player in which the content would dynamically change based on the thumbnail clicked.
 There were many approaches that seemed to work when we were dealing with just a single video implementation, but when it came to reloading the player with a new video on the fly we ran into a few walls along the way, and had to step back and rethink our approach.
-The result was to setup and instance of the player including all parameters and transformations done explicitly through JavaScript, as adding a mix of JS and inline to the player created issues.
+The result was to setup an instance of the player including all parameters and transformations done explicitly through JavaScript, as adding a mix of JS and inline to the player created issues.
 We then used data attributes to set the poster and source on click of the desired item, the poster also had to be set before the video source or it would not work."

-As, is made clear in the final code for the front end, the goal of creating multiple modal video players on a single pages, was achieved by rendering a single video tag in the Fancybox popup, and then attaching Cloudinary Video Player code and options to this single video tag when the user clicked on a specific video link.
+As is made clear in the final code for the front end, the goal of creating multiple modal video players on a single page, was achieved by rendering a single video tag in the Fancybox popup, and then attaching Cloudinary Video Player code and options to this single video tag when the user clicked on a specific video link.

 You can view the stripped down implementation of the solution in the demo linked to in this blog.

 ### HTML

-You can see that classes have been added to this video tag that are interpreted by the Cloudinary Video Player, such as `cld-fluid`, which will allow the video player to fill it's container.
+You can see that classes have been added to this video tag that are interpreted by the Cloudinary Video Player, such as `cld-fluid`, which will allow the video player to fill its container.
 The `video` tag is located in a single `div` that is rendered but not displayed.
 It is id'd as `sample-video-id` and this will be used by Cloudinary Video Player to locate the tag.
-You'll find the tag rendered in your inspector tool, but you wont see it on the web page, until a fancy box link has been clicked.
+You'll find the tag rendered in your inspector tool, but you won't see it on the web page, until a fancy box link has been clicked.

 ```html
 <div id="video-wrapper" style="display: none">